muemich/muemich/README.md

 - 👋 Hi, I’m @muemich
+- 👀 I’m interested in all the things Cloud Native, Platform Engineering, AI Platforms and Green Software Development
 - 🚀 I'm on a mission to reduce IT related greenhouse gas emissions while adopting new technology and practises
-- 👀 I’m interested in all the things Cloud Native, Platform Engineering, AI Platforms and Green Software Development
+- 💞️ I’m looking to collaborate on all the things CLoud, AI and Green IT
-- 💞️ I’m looking to collaborate on whatever you think I might be able to add avlue
 - 📫 How to reach me muemich.bsky.social

 <!---